raspberrypilearning/save-the-shark/en/step_2.md

 --- /task ---

-To make this project suitable for mobile devices, you will use the location of the cursor when the left mouse button is pressed, or when a finger touches the screen, to control the movement of the shark.
-Luckily, Scratch's `mouse down`{:class="block3sensing"} block works for fingers on mouse buttons and on touchscreens!

 --- task ---

 Your program needs to continuously detect when the left mouse button is pressed.
 To do this, add a `forever`{:class="block3control"} loop to your script, then use an `if ... then`{:class="block3control"} block to detect if `mouse down`{:class="block3sensing"}: